 - Button batteries (used in remotes, toys, and more) are highly dangerous and potentially lethal when swallowed, or can cause serious injury when inserted into ears or nostrils.
 Secure battery compartments with strong tape, and lock up spare batteries.

-As Baby grows, you can start to talk to him about household dangers and keeping themselves safe, but at this age, the best way to keep him out of harm’s way is to make sure he can’t get his hands on safety hazards.
+As Baby grows, you can start to talk to them about household dangers and keeping themself safe, but at this age, the best way to keep them out of harm’s way is to make sure they can’t get their hands on safety hazards.